lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     One can see that the charges of the atoms are strongly fluctuating at the beginning of the simulation.
-This strong fluctuation correlate with a large volume change of the box.
+This early fluctuation correlates with a rapid volume change of the box, during which one can guess that the inter atomic distances are also quickly changing.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/volume-light.png
     :alt: volume of the system with reaxff and LAMMPS